How to Glaze Bathroom Cabinets for an Antique Look?

 Glazes for bathroom cabinets, vanity, and other wood furniture are available in two different formulas, i.e., water-based and oil-based.

-Since oil-based glazes contain linseed oil or kerosene, they tend to dry slower (usually in about 40 to 60 minutes).
+Be aware that since oil-based glazes contain linseed oil or kerosene, they tend to dry more slowly (usually in about 40 to 60 minutes).
+This means it’s easier to work with oil-based glazes as compared to water-based glazes.

 If you want to apply a coat of glazing on cured polyurethane, you can use oil-based polyurethane and epoxy resin glazes.